Stephanie Dorgan

 Stephanie Elizabeth Dorgan is a lawyer and entrepreneur.
 She was the founder of the Crocodile Cafe, a music venue in Seattle.
-She was married to Peter Buck, with whom she had two children.

 Early life

 Dorgan is the oldest of four children.
 She grew up in the Tri-Cities in Eastern Washington.

 As an undergraduate, she studied economics at Whitman College, which is located in Walla Walla, graduating in 1977.
 She studied law at the University of California, Berkeley School of Law, which is commonly known as "Boalt Hall."